verlok/verlok.github.io/_posts/2015-03-06-advanced-sprite-generation-using-compass-sass.md

 - development
 tags: [spriting, sprite generation, compass, mixins]
 ---
-<p>Spriting is a way to improve performance in your website by putting many images (or icons) in a single larger image, in order to make a single HTTP request instead of many.</p>
+Spriting is a way to improve performance in your website by putting many images (or icons) in a single larger image, in order to make a single HTTP request instead of many.

-<p>You could manually create the sprite map (the single larger image) using your favorite image editor and cutting it in CSS, maybe using a tool like <a href="http://www.spritecow.com/">SpriteCow</a> to make the process simpler.</p>
+You could manually create the sprite map (the single larger image) using your favorite image editor and cutting it in CSS, maybe using a tool like [SpriteCow](http://www.spritecow.com/) to make the process simpler.

-<p>Or you can create sprite maps using Compass.</p>
+Or you can create sprite maps using Compass.

-<h2>Creating sprites with Compass</h2>
+## Creating sprites with Compass

-<h3>The simple way</h3>
+### The simple way

-<p>The simpler way to create a sprite with Compass requires you to import a folder of images in your project, then generate a class for each sprite.
-You can do that by using the following code:</p>
+The simpler way to create a sprite with Compass requires you to import a folder of images in your project, then generate a class for each sprite.
+You can do that by using the following code:

 {% highlight sass %}
 // Required Compass tool import